 A large part of the investing community appears to have complete disdain or disregard for momentum, either treating it on a par with divination through chicken entrails or disinterestedly accepting its existence but with a ‘not for me’ attitude.
 While there are many ways to skin a cat, given the overwhelming weight of evidence finding excess returns to momentum this has always seemed rather narrow-minded to me.

-I think this is because the reasons behind momentum working are slightly counterintuitive and so less attractive than the idea of simply seeking a bargain, which is biologically hard wired into us.
-If you think about them a bit though, the drivers of momentum (of which there are many) are quite compelling.
-In combination with other factors I think momentum is extremely powerful.
+I think this is because the reasons behind why momentum works are slightly counterintuitive.
+They are much less instinctively attractive than the simple idea of seeking a bargain, which is biologically hard-wired into us.
+In my view this makes momentum following a more contrarian strategy than value investing.
+The drivers of momentum (of which there are several) are actually quite compelling if you take the time to think about them carefully.

 Why does momentum work?